Types of Dental Emergencies & What To Do

 - You can apply gentle pressure to put the tooth back into the original socket or place it in the cheek pouch.

-- Keep the tooth wet until the reimplantation is done.
+- Keep the tooth wet until it is reimplanted.

 If the tooth cannot be saved and needs extraction, then dental implant treatment may be recommended upon assessment.